 - You can use chopped tomatoes too but tomatoes pureed give smoother gravy.

 - I highly recommend using roasted and grounded cumin and coriander seeds as it gives crisp flavor and aroma.
 To roast just add cumin and coriander in a pan and dry roast on medium heat.
-Keep stirring until the color of cumin and coriander has darkened.
+Keep stirring until the color of the cumin and coriander has darkened.
 Remove from pan and cool.
 Then ground into a fine powder.
 You can make a large batch of these roasted spices and store for a month.
-Use roasted cumin and coriander it in all Indian curries instead of plain cumin and coriander.
+Use roasted cumin and coriander in all Indian curries instead of plain cumin and coriander.
 Taste is always enhanced.